I hope you noticed that I didn’t title this article, “How to Survive the Holidays, Alone.”

 No!
 This is about making sure to celebrate the holidays if you are alone.

 It all started like this.
-Last September I was strolling down the aisles of Costco and came upon the Christmas decorations.
+One year in September, I was strolling down the aisles of Costco and came upon the Christmas decorations.
 This is one of my pet peeves, Christmas in September… grrr!

 Then, dare I say it, a tinge of dread crept in.
 Oh no!
 Who me, dread?
 This is a new one for me.
 I don’t do dread.